Crimson Tide (film): Plot

-Officers and crew loyal to Ramsey unite and retake the control room, confining Hunter, the Chief of the Boat, and a few others to the officers' mess.
+Officers and crew loyal to Ramsey unite and stage a mutiny.
+They retake the control room, confining Hunter, the Chief of the Boat, and some others to the officers' mess.
 Repairs to the radio continue, but Ramsey is determined to proceed without waiting for verification.
-Hunter escapes his arrest and stages a second mutiny.
-He gains the support of weapons officer Peter Ince in the missile control room, further delaying the launch and leading Ramsey to proceed to missile control.
-Hunter's party storms the ship's command center, removing the captain's missile key.
+Hunter escapes his arrest and prepares to retake the ship.
+He gains the support of weapons officer Peter Ince in the missile control room, further delaying the launch and leading Ramsey to go there.
+Hunter's party storms Alabamas command center, removing the captain's missile key.
 Ramsey and his men return, resulting in an armed Mexican standoff.
 With news that the radio will soon be repaired, Ramsey and Hunter agree to wait until the deadline for a preemptive missile launch to be effective.

-As they wait, Ramsey asks Hunter, who is African American, if he knows of the Lipizzan stallions, famed for their training and ability, pointing out that they are all white from Portugal.
-Hunter points out in response that they are born black and are from Spain.
-Ramsey acknowledges he didn't know about the birth color, but he was firm in the belief where they were from.
-Communications are restored, revealing the full message from the second transmission – a retraction ordering that the missile launch be aborted because Radchenko's rebellion has been quelled.
+Communications are eventually restored, revealing the full message from the second transmission – a retraction ordering that the missile launch be aborted because Radchenko's rebellion has been quelled.
 Ramsey turns the conn over to Hunter and returns to his cabin.

 The two men are put before a tribunal at Naval Station Pearl Harbor to answer for their actions.
 The tribunal concludes that both men were right and both men were wrong, and Hunter's actions were deemed lawfully justified and in the best interests of the United States.
 Unofficially, the tribunal reprimands both men for failing to resolve their differences.
 Thanks to Ramsey's personal recommendation, the tribunal agrees to grant Hunter command of his own sub while allowing Ramsey to save face via an early retirement with full honors.
-Outside, Hunter meets with Ramsey to express his gratitude, while Ramsey admits to Hunter he was right about the Lipizzan stallions being from Spain, as the two men part ways amicably.
+Outside, Hunter meets with Ramsey to express his gratitude, and the two men part ways amicably.

-A closing title card states that as of January 1996, authority to launch nuclear missiles is no longer within the power of a U.S. nuclear submarine captain, but rather the President of the United States.
+A textual epilogue states that as of January 1996, only the President has the authority to launch nuclear missiles.